Monuments, Statues and Memorials

 Juche is the guiding philosophy of the nation, and as such this tower, with its torch permanently shining across the capital, is a strong symbol to all DPRK citizens.
 Situated on the banks of the Taedong river, it was constructed in 1982 and standing 170 metres high.
 There is a lift to the summit (optional for tourists EUR 5 / person) which provides panoramic views across the capital.

 This unique edifice consists of the three arms of the Worker’s Party of Korea; the workers, farmers and the intellectuals.
 It stands at 50 metres high and was built in 1995.
 It is located quite close to the Tower of the Juche idea and the two are often visited at the same time.

 Occupying a tranquil spot on Mount Taesong, overlooking Pyongyang, here is the final resting place of many of the heroes of the nation.
 Covering an area of 300,000 square metres, it was built in 1975 and renovated ten years later.
 There are bronze busts of the revolutionaries, and a large granite flag stands as the background.
 It is a sacred place for North Koreans, who often will lay flowers of respect to the fallen.

-A modern construction from 2001, this monument stands at the end of Thongil (reunification) Street.
+A modern construction from 2001, this monument stands at the end of Tongil (reunification) Street.
 It symbolizes the Three Principles of National Reunification, depicting two women hanging up the emblem of reunification.
-It is seen as the gateway to Kaesong and the DMZ which lies around 2 hours’ drive South of it.
+It is seen as the gateway to Kaesong and the DMZ which lies around 2 hours’ drive south of it.

 Korean People’s Army Martyr’s Cemetery